grapestone5321/robond-home_service_robot/README.md

 Later you will be able to combine this node with the pick_objects node coded earlier to simulate the full home service robot.

+## Putting it all Together

+Now it’s time to simulate a full home service robot capable of navigating to pick up and deliver virtual objects.
+To do so, the add_markers and pick_objects node should be communicating.
+Or, more precisely, the add_markers node should subscribe to your odometry to keep track of your robot pose.

+Modify the add_markers node as follows:
+- Initially show the marker at the pickup zone
+- Hide the marker once your robot reaches the pickup zone
+- Wait 5 seconds to simulate a pickup
+- Show the marker at the drop off zone once your robot reaches it

+### Hint

+You might need to define a threshold for the position if the robot’s odometry values are noisy.

+### Note

+There are many ways to solve this problem.
+To establish communications between the robot and the markers, one method already mentioned is to let your add_markers node subscribe to your robot odometry and keep track of your robot pose.

+Other solutions to this problem might be to use ROS parameters, subscribe to the AMCL pose, or even to publish a new variable that indicates whether or not your robot is at the pickup or drop off zone.
+Feel free to solve this problem in any way you wish.